Stocks jump on strong earnings

 Japan’s Nikkei ended the day down 0.5 percent.

-In Europe, London’s FTSE gained 1.8 percent, Germany’s DAX slipped 0.3 percent and France’s CAC added 0.7 percent.
+In Europe, the major markets closed mixed.
+London’s FTSE gained 1.6 percent, Germany’s DAX slipped 0.3 percent and France’s CAC added just shy of 1 percent.